peterzhu1992/CS6675Spring2020/Group9.Code/readme.txt

 1. bns:

-bns is the bitcoin simulator written by the author of KadCast paper in C++ using NS-3 Library.
+bns is the blockchain network simulator written by the author of KadCast paper in C++ using NS-3 Library.
 We expand upon the original code base and implement our strategy of mincast on top of it.
 Please visit the author' s (Elias Rohrer) original repository for more information.
 We are only explaning our changes made on the original code base here.